carsonhu/cea-elo/README.md

 There'll be some errors due to a few broken SC2 Replay files, but you can ignore that or remove them.

 Errors may pop up due to a missing team name corresponding to a player.
-In the event of a missing team name, update cea_names.csv by adding the player name to their corresponding team.
+In the event of a missing team name, the code will output a suggested team for that player.
+Update cea_names.csv by adding the player name to their corresponding team.

 ## To generate a stats spreadsheet for the season.
 ```